 This latest installment of Money Making Ideas is all about space.
-Specifically, it’s about renting out your space to someone who needs a place to stay, such as a traveler to your area.
+Specifically, it’s about renting out your space to travelers who need a place to stay in your area.

 That’s where AirBnB comes in.

 AirBnB is a website that allows you to make money renting your extra space.
 Do you have an extra bedroom at home you’d like to rent for a few nights?
 How about a guest house or a condo that you’re having trouble selling?
 Heck, with AirBnb you can even rent space on your living room couch for a night or two.